jshtab/jshtab.github.io/content/guide/_index.md

 # Guides

-Anything that I couldn't find in a few seconds online end up here once I solve them.
+While I work on amateur projects at home or for open-source development, I sometimes find myself fighting through documentation to find a solution.
+Whenever I solve something, and can't find a similar solution elsewhere, it goes here.